Ryan9698/acalendar-mod5/README.md

 ## Credits

 The files necessary for this project were pulled from The Coding Bootcamp's GitHub respository.
-All source code such as HTML and CSS were provided by the repository.
-Only minor edits were made to these two files. https://github.com/coding-boot-camp/crispy-octo-meme
+All HTML and CSS were provided by the repository.
+Only minor edits were made to these two files.
+JavaScript files were made https://github.com/coding-boot-camp/crispy-octo-meme

 ## License